couchbaselabs/sdk-rfcs/rfc/0078-zone-aware-replica-reads.md

 ```

 In all failure cases, when the SDK cannot handle operation, it must return `102
-DocumentIrretrievable` with human-readable explanation whenever it is possible
+DocumentUnretrievable` with human-readable explanation whenever it is possible
 that explains the details.

 ## Transactions

 Inside transaction closure, the replica read API takes simplified form, and
 always read from local group, which implies that the SDK will always throw `102
-DocumentIrretrievable` error for servers that do not expose `serverGroup`
+DocumentUnretrievable` error for servers that do not expose `serverGroup`
 property in cluster configuration.

 ```